Breeze/breeze.github.io/doc-js/inside-entity.md

 | Added | Delete it (or call *<a href="#RejectChanges">rejectChanges</a>*) | 	Detached

 Two state-changes may surprise you.
-If you mark an ***existing *entity** for deletion and save it successfully, the entity becomes detached.
+If you mark an **existing entity** for deletion and save it successfully, the entity becomes detached.
 Breeze can't make the entity disappear; it may still be visible in the UI.
-But the entity no longer exists on the server so Breeze banishes it from its former *EntityManager *cache.
+But the entity no longer exists on the server so Breeze banishes it from its former `EntityManager` cache.

-Deleting a ***new *entity** detaches it immediately.
+Deleting a **new entity** detaches it immediately.
 Breeze doesn't wait for you to call *saveChanges* which is pointless if you're discarding data that have never been saved.

 ###Detached entities

-A detached entity does not belong to an *EntityManager*.
+A detached entity does not belong to an `EntityManager`.
 It's still an entity; it's just not an entity in any cache.

 A detached entities should not be used.
-Either attach it to an *EntityManager *or release all references to it ... and let it be garbage collected.
+Either attach it to an `EntityManager` or release all references to it ... and let it be garbage collected.

 A detached entity is unreliable.
 It still has data values and you can still set them.
 But its <a href="/doc-js/navigation-properties" target="_blank">navigation properties</a> are not dependable and other entity features may behave unexpectedly.
 You can't tell by inspection whether a detached entity has corresponding data in remote storage.

 New entities start as detached entities.
-You might have to create them where no *EntityManager *is available.
-More likely, you have to initialize some of the new entity's values before you can add it to an *EntityManager*.
-For example, because all entities in cache must have unique keys, if the entity key is client-determined (as opposed to store-generated), you must set the key to a unique value before you can attach the entity to an *EntityManager*.
+You might have to create them where no `EntityManager` is available.
+More likely, you have to initialize some of the new entity's values before you can add it to an EntityManager.
+For example, because all entities in cache must have unique keys, if the entity key is client-determined (as opposed to store-generated), you must set the key to a unique value before you can attach the entity to an EntityManager.

-You should initialize a new entity and then immediately add it to an *EntityManager  *... unless you have a very good reason to do otherwise.
+You should initialize a new entity and then immediately add it to an `EntityManager  `... unless you have a very good reason to do otherwise.

 Entities can become detached deliberately or as a side-effect of another action.
 The following actions detach an entity:

-- explicitly removing it from its *EntityManager* (`manager.detachEntity(*anEntity*)`)
+- explicitly removing it from its `EntityManager` (`manager.detachEntity(*anEntity*)`)
-- clearing its *EntityManager* (`manager.clear()`)
+- clearing its `EntityManager` (`manager.clear()`)
-- deleting a *new *entity
+- deleting a *new* entity
-- deleting an *existing *entity and then saving it successfully.
+- deleting an *existing* entity and then saving it successfully.

 Note that removing an entity from cache (detaching it) does not delete it.
 The data of a pre-existing detached entity remain in remote storage.

 ###Force an entityState change

-You can change the *entityState *programmatically through one of the *EntityAspect *methods dedicated to that purpose.
+You can change the `entityState` programmatically through one of the `EntityAspect`   methods dedicated to that purpose.

-- *setDeleted*()
+- setDeleted()
-- *rejectChanges*()
+- rejectChanges()
-- *setModified*()
+- setModified()
-- *setUnchanged*()
+- setUnchanged()
 - acceptChanges()

-Call *setDeleted*() to schedule an entity for deletion as discussed <a href="#DeleteEntity">below</a>.
+Call `setDeleted`() to schedule an entity for deletion as discussed <a href="#DeleteEntity">below</a>.

-Call *rejectChanges*() to cancel pending changes as discussed <a href="#RejectChanges">below</a>.
+Call `rejectChanges`() to cancel pending changes as discussed <a href="#RejectChanges">below</a>.

-You rarely *see setModified,* *setUnchanged,* or *acceptChanges *in production code; production entities become "Modified" or "Unchanged" as a side-effect of application activity.
+You rarely see `setModified`, `setUnchanged`, or `acceptChanges` in production code; production entities become "Modified" or "Unchanged" as a side-effect of application activity.

 You are most likely to call these methods while setting up ***fake entities*** for automated tests because you want to force these fakes into a particular test state.
-The *setUnchanged* and *acceptChanges *methods also clear the *originalValues* hash map, erasing memory of prior values; you won't be able to revert these entities to their original values.
+The `setUnchanged` and `acceptChanges` methods also clear the `originalValues` hash map, erasing memory of prior values; you won't be able to revert these entities to their original values.

 ###<a name="DeleteEntity"></a> Deleting entities

-Deleting an entity begins with an *EntityState* change.
-Call ***setDeleted()*** to mark an entity for deletion:
+Deleting an entity begins with an `EntityState` change.
+Call `setDeleted()` to mark an entity for deletion:

     someEntity.entityAspect.setDeleted(); // mark for deletion